 Element or Attribute Name Use Data type Description RepairFlow stsid:rprFlowType Repair flow carried in the LCT channel.
-FECParameters 01 FEC Parameters corresponding to the repair flow. @maximumDelay 01 unsignedInt Maximum delivery delay between any source packet in the source flow and the repair flow. @overhead 01 unsignedShort (percentage) FEC overhead in a ROUTE packet represented as a percentage. @minBuffSize 01 unsignedInt Required buffer size to handle all associated objects that are assigned to a super-object. @fecOTI 1 hexBinary FEC-related information associated with an object as well as FEC information associated with the encoding symbols of the object and is to be included within this declaration and applies to all repair packets with the repair flow.
+F ECParameters 01 FEC Parameters corresponding to the repair flow. @maximumDelay 01 unsignedInt Maximum delivery delay between any source packet in the source flow and the repair flow. @overhead 01 unsignedShort (percentage) FEC overhead in a ROUTE packet represented as a percentage. @minBuffSize 01 unsignedInt Required buffer size to handle all associated objects that are assigned to a super-object. @fecoti 1 hexBinary FEC-related information associated with an object as well as FEC information associated with the encoding symbols of the object and is to be included within this declaration and applies to all repair packets with the repair flow. @percentRepair 01 unsignedShort The maximum ratio of repair symbols to source symbols as a percentage with values between zero and 200 inclusive. @checksumList 01 listOfString List of CRC32 hexadecimal formatted checksums for each source block in the order of the source blocks.
 ProtectedObject 0N List of the source flow(s) protected by this repair flow and the details on how the protection is done.
 It also defines how certain delivery objects of a collection of objects are included in the repair flow. @sessionDescription 01 string Specifies the session description information for the source flow. @tsi 1 unsignedInt The Transport Session Identifier (TSI) for the source flow to be protected.
 SourceTOI 1N The Transport Object Identifier (TOI) value(s) of the delivery object(s) corresponding to the TOI of a given FEC (super-)object delivered by the repair flow. @x 01 unsignedShort Value of the constant X for use in deriving the TOI of the delivery object from the TOI of the FEC (super-)object. @y 01 unsignedShort Value of the constant Y for use in deriving the TOI of the delivery object from the TOI of the FEC (super-)object.

-Table A.4.1 Semantics of RepairF low Element ------------- ----------- ------------ -------------

-- RepairFlow A complex element whose subordinate elements and attributes shall contain information about each of the one or more repair flows carried in the LCT channel, which may be associated with Source Flows, and referenced by other Service signaling metadata. - FECParameters A complex element whose subordinate elements and attributes contain information pertaining to AL-FEC parameters that apply to this repair flow. - @maximumDelay A 32-bit unsigned integer whose value, when present, shall represent the maximum delivery delay, in milliseconds, between any source packet in the source flow and the repair packet, associated with that source packet, in the repair flow.
-Default semantics of this attribute, when absent, is not defined. - @overhead A 16-bit unsigned integer whose value shall represent the sum of the AL-FEC related fields in the ROUTE repair packet relative to the size of the repair packet size as a percentage up to 1000%.
-The AL-FEC related parameters shall comprise the attributes @maximumDelay, @overhead, and @minBufferSize, and the @fecOTI attribute under the element RepairFlow.FECParameters.
-Absence of this attribute means that the AL-FEC related overhead information is not provided.
+RepairFlow - A complex element whose subordinate elements and attributes shall contain information about each of the one or more repair flows carried in the LCT channel, which may be associated with Source Flows, and referenced by other Service signaling metadata.

+FECParameters - A complex element whose subordinate elements and attributes contain information pertaining to AL-FEC parameters that apply to this repair flow.

+@maximumDelay - A 32-bit unsigned integer whose value, when present, shall represent the maximum delivery delay, in milliseconds, between any source packet in the source flow and the repair packet, associated with that source packet, in the repair flow.
+Default semantics of this attribute, when absent, is not defined.